 With a solid inventory management strategy, you:

-can track your product(s) all the way through your supply chain
+can track your product(s) through your supply chain

 can ensure you have enough product to meet future demand

-can improve your like, know, trust factor in the small business space
+can improve your like, know, and trust factor in the small business space

 can improve your overall customer service by effectively managing supply and demand